 Spider veins—those little purple clusters that show up just under the surface of the skin—are commonly associated with the aging process.
 However, Thomas E. Eidson, DO, says spider veins can appear as early as your teenage years.
-For many, they surface in your 20s to 40s and become more visible as you age.
-Dr. Brandon Camp notes that spider veins are not to be confused with varicose veins, which are "more likely to cause symptoms of chronic venous insufficiency, such as pain, aches, or a heavy feeling in the legs."
+And, they become more visible as you age.
+Brandon Camp, MD, notes that spider veins are not to be confused with varicose veins, which are "more likely to cause symptoms of chronic venous insufficiency, such as pain, aches, or a heavy feeling in the legs."

 Meet the Expert

 - Thomas E Eidson, DO, is a double board–certified physician in family medicine and a venous disease specialist.

 - Brandon Camp, MD, is a double board-certified dermatologist with a practice based in New York City.

 While not usually a cause for concern (though in rare cases they might be a sign of underlying health troubles), spider veins can surely be a nuisance.
 Which is why we asked Eidson and Camp how to get rid of them or, at least, prevent them from getting worse.
 In addition to age, genetics play a part in the occurrence of spider veins and varicose veins.
 For this reason, Camp notes that "not all spider veins are preventable."
 Pregnancy, sun damage, sedentary habits, and injury can also exacerbate their appearance.